ORLANDO (adapted from the original by Virginia Woolf)

 at the foot of

-the oak tree.
+a great oak tree.

 Orlando flings himself down in front of an oak tree.